Skip to Main Content Skip to Footer

 Rising seas, hotter temperatures, and more fleas and ticks…all have been attributed to climate change.
 As people and animals adapt to changing patterns in the natural world, it’s good to understand what we are fighting against.
 Any number of fleas and ticks in your environment poses a risk to the health of your dog.
 These parasites feed on blood and spread disease.

 Fortunately, measures can be taken to prevent fleas and ticks from biting the members of your family.
 Vigilance is the key and prevention is the best medicine.
-Your veterinarian is the General in your family’s battle against these blood-sucking parasites!
-Please talk to your veterinarian about potential threats in your dog’s environment and routine.
+Speak to your local veterinarian at Northeast Animal Hospital to prevent future pain and discomfort from fleas.

 How do I know if my dog has fleas or ticks?